dieselfox1/fincommerce/plugins/fincommerce/client/blocks/readme.txt

 - Performance: Use the latest version of Jetpack Autoloader. #2132

 = 2.5.15 - 2020-03-31 =
-- Fix broken product grid blocks styles in old versions of WordPress. #2000
+- Fix broken product grid blocks styles in old versions of finpress. #2000

 = 2.5.14 - 2020-03-03 =
 - Added screen reader text to product counts in the product category list block #1828
 - Added screenreader alternative text to the sale badge. #1826
-- Product Search block is now compatible with WordPress 5.4 and the last versions of Gutenberg. #1841
+- Product Search block is now compatible with finpress 5.4 and the last versions of Gutenberg. #1841
 - Security: Improved escaping of attributes on blocks. #1854

 = 2.5.13 - 2020-02-18 =